top of page

 . . .

-First things first, remember that thoughtfully editing the things in your home is a process.
-Many of these things hold some sort of meaning, memory, or function, and deciding what to get rid of is not always very cut and dry.
-So be patient with yourself and your stuff!
+You’re going to come across things that hold some sort of meaning, memory, or function.
+Deciding what to do with all of those goodies is not always cut and dry.
+So be patient with yourself and with your stuff!

-• If you want to dive right into removing what you don’t want, go for it!
-If you’re on the fence about something, just set it at the far end of the closet for the time being.
+If you’re on the fence about something, just place it at the far end of your closet for the time being.
 Revisit it in a few months, after having it out of sight and mind, and decide if you want to keep or donate it.

 • Do I have another item that is similar to this one, and do I find value in having more than one?